Motion made, and Question proposed, That this House do now adjourn.—(Jeremy Quin.)

 I want to start by reflecting on a scene from Ken Loach’s 2016 film “I, Daniel Blake”, where Katie Morgan, overcome with hunger, begins to eat cold baked beans from a can in her local food bank.
 Hayley Squires’ powerful performance as Katie struck a chord with people.
 It was a stark reminder of the real impact that food poverty has in communities across the UK.

-In 2015, NHS Health Scotland conducted its initial research on the nature and extent of food poverty in Scotland, finding that food poverty was because of individuals being on a very low income or facing destitution.
-That restricts their choice of what food they can buy as well, as when and where they can buy it.
+In 2015, NHS Health Scotland conducted its initial research on the nature and extent of food poverty in Scotland, finding that food poverty arose because of individuals being on a very low income or facing destitution.
+That restricts their choice of what food they can buy as well as when and where they can buy it.
 The research highlighted that food poverty also had negative impacts on an individual’s health and wellbeing.
 Other research undertaken in the UK has found a link between food poverty and certain medical conditions or illnesses.

 I thank the hon.
 Gentleman for securing this important debate.
 It is appropriate that he cited “I, Daniel Blake”.
 Does he agree that many of those on low incomes find themselves working in the public sector for UK Government Departments, where they have had a public sector pay freeze for at least 10 years, and are having to rely on food banks because of the poverty pay they are on?